-It does not aim to provide final and conclusive answers to the research questions, but allows the researcher to explore the research with varying level of depths.
-“It has been noticed that “exploratory research is the examination, which shapes the base for different inquiries about, it is the building obstruct for alternate looks into.”, it is the building block for the other researches.
+It does not aim to provide final and conclusive answers to the research questions but allows the researcher to explore the research with a varying level of depths.
+“It has been noticed that “exploratory research is the examination, which shapes the base for different inquiries about, it is the building obstruct for alternate looks into.”, it is the building block for the other researchers.
 It can even help in deciding the exploration configuration, testing philosophy and information gathering strategy”.
 Research allows the researcher to tackle such problems where no or less research has been done.

 - Increasing Understanding:

 The purpose of explanatory research is to increase the understanding of a researcher on a certain subject.
-It does not provide conclusive results because lack of its statistical strength, but it makes the researcher determine how and why things happen.
+It does not provide conclusive results because of lack of its statistical strength, but it makes the researcher determine how and why things happen.

-- Flexibility of Sources:
+- The flexibility of Sources:

-Secondary sources, such as published literature or data, are commonly used in explanatory type of research.
+Secondary sources, such as published literature or data, are commonly used in the explanatory type of research.
 Care ought to be taken to choose a scope of fair-minded sources to give a wide and balanced comprehension of the subject.

 - Better Conclusions:

 Exp-Research can be very advantageous in directing subsequent research approaches.
 A great understanding of the subject allows the researcher to hone subsequent research questions and can greatly increase the usefulness of a study’s conclusions.
 This exploration is likewise exceptionally valuable in deciding the best way to deal with accomplish a specialist’s goal.

 Exp-Research generates such types of information and interpretations which could sometimes lead to banal information.

 - Useless samples: